penguinkampus/klinik/README.md

 # Klinik Information System
 Feel free to anyone using this system.
-Crediting isn’t required, but is appreciated and allows develophers to gain exposure..
+Crediting isn’t required, but is appreciated and allows developers to gain exposure..

 ## Getting Started
 To begin using this system, choose one of the following options to get started: